Skip to main content

 Thyroid hormones and insulin levels are primary drivers of SHBG synthesis.
 Healthy thyroid function signals the liver to produce an adequate amount of SHBG.
 Conversely, hypothyroidism, or low thyroid function, leads to a decrease in SHBG production.
 This results in lower total testosterone levels on a lab report.

 More critically, high levels of insulin, a hallmark of insulin resistance, potently suppress SHBG production.
-An individual with will have low SHBG, which may initially seem beneficial as it could increase free testosterone.
+An individual with insulin resistance will have low SHBG, which may initially seem beneficial as it could increase free testosterone.
 However, this state also accelerates the clearance of testosterone from the body and is often associated with increased aromatization, the conversion of testosterone into estrogen.

 How Does Insulin Resistance Disrupt Hormone Balance?